 Do you create the characters according to themes, or vice versa?

 While writing, we realize that certain characters allow us to approach more themes, others less.
 I can, for example, evoke homosexuality with Jacky because I imagined that he had a homosexual son.
-Jean-Marc, he could have rather made a valve a little misplaced.
+Jean-Marc, he might have rather made a valve a little misplaced.

 Is Jean-Marc sad to have a little less space in the show?